Frequently asked questions

 /var/run/docker.sock

 You're free to deny admin access if you're not comfortable with it.
-Everything else will continue to work like normal.

 Is admin required?